dmoritz10/travel/README.md

 Reservations

+  delete past from Calendar Events
+    then can remove 'Hide Past Reservations' move past to Past Reservations ???

-  x - need some sort of copy/paste from email to reservation Move reservations import to drop-down
+  x - need some sort of copy/paste from email to reservation x - Move reservations import to drop-down
     add-update current reservations - how to detect an update ? prompt for add-update
     prompt for Trip